JetBrains/kotlin-web-site/pages/docs/reference/basic-types.md

 For variables initialized with fractional numbers, the compiler infers the `Double` type.
 To explicitly specify the `Float` type for a value, add the suffix `f` or `F`.
-If such a value contains more that 6-7 decimal digits, it will be rounded.
+If such a value contains more than 6-7 decimal digits, it will be rounded.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>